MelJan/PyDeep/docs/tutorials/PCA_2D_example.rst

 .. _PCA_2D_example:

-Principal Component Analysis 2D example.
+Principal Component Analysis on a 2D example.
 ============================================

 Example for Principal Component Analysis (`PCA <https://en.wikipedia.org/wiki/Principal_component_analysis>`_) on a linear 2D mixture.

 Theory
 ***********

-If you are new on PCA, a good theoretical introduction is given by `Course Material PCA <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ and in the following videos.
+If you are new on PCA, a good theoretical introduction is given by the `Course Material PCA <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ in combination with the following video lectures.

 .. raw:: html